 Blockchain Developer Salary in Singapore

-As per Glassdoor, the national average salary for Blockchain developers in Singapore is $9000.
-It varies between $ 5000 to $ 12000 per month, depending on the skill sets and experience of the developer.
+As per Glassdoor, the national average salary for Blockchain developers in Singapore is SGD 8000 per month.

 Blockchain Regulations in Singapore - Key Players